Chappaquiddick figure Paul Markham dies at 89

 PEABODY, Mass. — A former federal prosecutor who was on Chappaquiddick Island the night of U.S. Sen. Ted Kennedy’s fateful car crash has died.

-An obituary posted by the Gately Funeral Home says Paul Markham died July 13 in Peabody, Massachusetts.
+Paul Markham died July 13 in Peabody, Massachusetts, according to an obituary posted by the Gately Funeral Home.
 A funeral was held July 18, the 50th anniversary of the 1969 crash.
 He was 89.

-Markham was one of the few people Kennedy told that night about driving his car off a bridge, killing Mary Jo Kopechne.
-Markham dove unsuccessfully into the waters to try to locate Kopechne.
+Markham was one of two people Kennedy confided in after driving his Oldsmobile sedan off a narrow bridge on the tiny island, which is located off the famous resort island of Martha’s Vineyard.

+Kennedy’s passenger, 28-year-old Mary Jo Kopechne, drowned in the crash and Kennedy was unable to pull her out of the water.

+Markham and Kennedy cousin Joseph Gargan drove to the crash scene that night with the senator.

+Markham later testified that the two dove into the waters numerous times in an unsuccessful attempt to locate Kopechne, who’d been a campaign worker for Kennedy’s older brother, Sen. Robert F. Kennedy, before his assassination the previous year.

-The following day, he went with Kennedy to provide a statement to police after the senator failed to report the crash.
+Gargan testified he’d urged Ted Kennedy to report the crash to police, but the senator didn’t.
+The following day, Markham went with Kennedy to provide a statement to police on Martha’s Vineyard.

+Kennedy pleaded guilty to leaving the scene of an accident and received a suspended sentence of two months in jail.
+He was never indicted, but the incident mars his legacy.

-Markham was appointed a federal prosecutor by Attorney General Robert F. Kennedy.
-He served as U.S. Attorney for Massachusetts until months before the Chappaquiddick crash.
+A graduate of Villanova University and the Boston University School of Law, Markham was appointed a federal prosecutor in 1964 by Robert F. Kennedy, who was U.S. attorney general at the time.

 Sign up for Daily Newsletters